suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

   setNewRestaurant(updatedRestaurant)
 }
 ```

+> NOTE: If we have integer state we would need an equivalent
+> `handleIntegerFieldChange` method.

 Finally, let's handle the case of submitting the form.
 Instead of adding an
 `onClick` method to the button, we will add an `onSubmit` for the `<form>`.
 This